 Community service is woven into the curriculum and is an important component of many student organizations.
 The Montgomery Plan, a club devoted entirely to service, has students involved in a range of activities, from collecting trash on the Mississippi riverfront on a day off school to performing for senior citizens on Sunday afternoons.

 There is no service requirement for graduation.
-And yet, in recent years, more than half of the senior class has met the Montgomery Plan guidelines and graduated with community service recognized on their high school transcripts.
-The total voluntary hours of community service for a graduating class (about 100 students) has ranged from 10,000 to 18,000 hours—all contributed to the greater St. Louis area and completed outside of school.
+And yet the total voluntary hours of community service for a graduating class (about 100 students) has ranged from 10,000 to 18,000 hours—all contributed to the greater St. Louis area and completed outside of school.
 Most of the voluntary community service is arranged by the individual student and done in the summers or over school breaks.
 Burroughs students volunteer at a wide variety of charitable, educational, environmental and cultural institutions, ranging from the Muscular Dystrophy summer camp to the Science Center.

 The club's namesake, Gaylord C. Montgomery, was a member of the faculty for 37 years.
 He promoted the concept that students should take an active role in community affairs.
 He also believed that to reach full personal benefit, the participation should be voluntary.
 The four-decade old program remains true to Mr. Montgomery’s vision and is an integral part of the Burroughs experience.